fvwmorg/fvwm3/dev-docs/INSTALL.md

 Manually
 ========

 FVWM3 has the following dependencies.
+Note that across different distributions, the development package names will differ.
+The names listed below are examples to help you find the appropriately named package for the system in use.

 ## Core dependencies